Home / OMSAS Application Guide / OMSAS – Schulich School of Medicine & Dentistry (Western University)

 Schulich Medicine is committed to enrolling self-directed, motivated, resilient students who reflect the diversity of the communities we serve, demonstrate compassion and advocacy for the advancement of others and value inclusion with equity in patient care and learning.
 To help achieve this goal, we would like to learn more about you through your activities and life experiences.

+Western AABS will be collected once the OMSAS application closes.
 If you are reapplying, you may re-use content from a previous Western AABS that you submitted.

 Western AABS content must be authored entirely by you.
 Any other submissions can result in your application being disqualified.
+Schulich Medicine reserves the right to contact verifiers at any time during the application cycle, whether linked to the Western AABS or other components of the OMSAS application.

 Admission Categories